Retropikzel/foreign-c/README.md

 Path is the full path of the shared object without any "lib" prefix or ".so/.dll" suffix.
 For example:

     "curl"

+Options:

+- versions
+    - List of different versions of library to try, for example (list ".0" ".1")

 ##### **pffi-pointer-null** -> pointer